-The Kuringai Youth Orchestra (KYO) is a community youth orchestra based in Sydney’s upper North Shore, open to talented players aged 12-25 to join throughout the year.
+The Kuringai Youth Orchestra (KYO) is a community youth orchestra based in Sydney’s upper North Shore, open to talented musicians aged 13-26 to join throughout the year.

 The orchestra is incorporated as a not-for-profit association and run by an elected volunteer committee.

 Having begun on viola in his hometown Whyalla, Neil’s career has taken him all around the world, including Europe as touring soloist whilst at Marryatville High School, a ‘Special Interest Music Centre’ school (Adelaide).
 Neil has also performed and toured with the Adelaide, Melbourne, Tasmanian and Sydney Symphony Orchestras (upon holding an SSO fellowship in 2012), as well as with the Australian Chamber Orchestra and its sister orchestra ACO2 (currently ACO Collective) with whom he was an ‘Emerging Artist’.
 He enjoyed two years of touring with ‘The Cat Empire’ and features as soloist and guest artist on their DVD ‘Live at the Bowl’.
 Neil regularly performs at the Sydney Opera House with the Australian Opera and Ballet Orchestra for Opera Australia and the Australian Ballet.